LAC-Tech/The-WAL-of-Time/README.md

 ## Implementation

+### Network Protocol

+TCP for now.
+Tried and tested.

+Writing a protocol atop UDP feels like a herculean task.

+When QUIC is implemented in the kernel, we can reconsider it.

 ### Single process that communicates over sockets

 While making this embedded and avoiding needlessly copying data does tempt me, I think having the database be a single process has important properties wrt isolation and deployment.
 Something of Joe Armstrong's "let it crash" philosophy has seeped through to me.